 Top tier men don’t raise other men’s children, and she knows this

-I think many men who read on red pill sources and learn on some evolutionary psychology -much of it wrong, BTW-, end up committing a typical mistake which in psychology is referred to as “naturalistic fallacy“.
+I think many men who read red pill sources and learn about some evolutionary psychology -much of it wrong, BTW-, end up committing a typical mistake which in psychology is referred to as “naturalistic fallacy“.

 The naturalistic fallacy postulates that “what’s natural is good”.

-Thus, Rollo Tomassi seems to imply, what’s good for the genes is good.
+Thus, Rollo Tomassi seems to imply, that what’s good for the genes is good.

 But I take a different view: what’s good for the genes enslaves you.